MaxCunningham19/bazel_test_tool/README.md

-# bazel_test_tool
+# Bazel Testing Project

-A simple example project to learn about bazel, ruby, and react
+A simple example project to learn about Bazel, Ruby, Typescript, and React.